Madrid is – by itself – a destination where you can spend an eternity and still have things left to do.

 And thanks to various great transportation methods, it isn’t hard to get there.
 Here are 5 fantastic cities close to Madrid that should be on everybody’s must-visit lists.

 Toledo is located about 75 kilometers south of Madrid, near the Tagus River.
 You can get there by bus or car, and the bus rides are usually quite cheap.

 The culture of Toledo has been influenced by Christians, Jews and Moors alike.
 It was an important city already in Roman times, which is easily displayed in the architecture.
 There are several great landmarks to see in Toledo.

 Segovia is located on the northern plains of Castille.
 It’s close to Madrid, and therefore ideal for a one day trip.
-The city is so appealing to some tourists that they choose to stay for as long as a week.
+You can see the main attractions in 5-6 hours.
+However, the city is so appealing to tourists that some choose to stay for as long as a week.
 Generally speaking, you’ll find more Spanish tourists than international tourists here.

 While not being as big as Toledo, it is certainly equally interesting.
-Segovia is famous for its historic buildings, which include the cathedral and a castle.
+Segovia is famous for its historic buildings, primarily the cathedral and the castle.
 It also has the famous Roman aqueduct.
 Overall it is a beautiful city – something that is immediately obvious when you look at pictures of Segovia.
+Bus tickets are super cheap between Madrid and Segovia (down to 8-10 euros for a roundtrip), but you can also take the high-speed AVE train or simply book a guided tour where they drive you.